Is Mineral Water Healthy?

 Related: The Benefits of Lemon Water

-There are!
-But here's the catch: the types and amounts of minerals—and thus, the health benefits—will vary based on where the water comes from.
+There are several health benefits to drinking mineral water, but here's the catch: The types and amounts of minerals—and thus, the health benefits—will vary based on where the water comes from.
 A mineral-rich source will boost the benefits you're getting, and will also impact the water's taste.
-Still, while the quantity of each may vary, all mineral waters typically offer calcium, which helps build and maintain strong bones; magnesium, which helps keep your heart rhythm normal and aids in muscle contraction; and sodium, which helps with nerve and muscle function.
-Here are some other potential benefits.
+Still, while the quantity of each may vary, all mineral waters typically offer calcium, which, according to the National Institutes of Health (NIH) helps build and maintain strong bones; magnesium, which helps keep your heart rhythm normal and aids in muscle contraction; and sodium, which helps with nerve and muscle function, according to the National Library of Medicine's resource, MedlinePlus.

 Not a big milk drinker?
-One study found that participants absorbed calcium from mineral water just as well as they did from milk—and several studies have linked drinking calcium-rich mineral water with improved bone-mineral density.
-That's good news for people who don't like—or can't drink—milk.
+Research, like the 2017 study in the Journal of the American College of Nutrition, has found that calcium from mineral water can be absorbed just as well as calcium from milk.
+That's good news for people who don't like—or can't drink—milk, and good news for your bones.

-This isn' an an all-encompassing list of all of the mineral waters on the market, but most of these brands are widely available.
+This isn't an all-encompassing list of all of the mineral waters on the market, but most of these brands are widely available.

 - Calistoga Sparkling Mineral Water